-- Resale value is important, and we mean reselling in 2-3 years not 10+ years.
+- Resale value is important, and we mean reselling in 2-3 years, not 10+ years.

-- This isn’t a forever home: Location, schools, commute times are really important.
+- This isn’t a forever home: Location, schools, and commute times are really important.
 “Extras” are not as important.

 - We don’t have a lot of time to find a home with a military PCS.
 Or to close on it.
 Or to do the walk-through.
-We need our Realtor to do this for us.
+We need our agent to do this for us.

 - This may become a rental property for us, so we need to know how the market trends, what hidden costs there may be, etc.

 - If an agent is helping us sell our house, we can’t leave it staged forever.
 The packing process is crazy and we have to go when we have to go.

 - Communication is key throughout the whole process.
 Military families have a lot going on when they move; they need to be able to communicate despite time zone differences and work schedules.